 The Community Awareness Associate co-facilitates our Partner Abuse Community Education (PACE) program with the Education Associate to train volunteers and staff on how to teach our curriculum.
 Additionally, the Community Awareness Associate facilitates external community and provider workshops and supports the Capacity Building Manager with our annual Screening Tool Conference, which teaches providers in MA how to distinguish between the abuser and the survivor in LGBTQ+ relationships where partner abuse is happening.
 The position also reviews and edits our training curriculums and provides support to survivors through hotline.

 - Schedule and coordinate trainings in English and Spanish for community groups and providers by responding to training requests and preparing materials for participants.

-- Support Education Associate in the co-facilitation of our Partner Abuse Community Education program to support volunteers and new staff in facilitating our curriculum.
+- Co-Facilitate our Partner Abuse Community Education program to support volunteers and new staff in facilitating our curriculum.

 - Support Capacity Building Manager with Screening Tool Conference, our annual training for providers in MA to strengthen their screening skills and build their capacity to serve LGBTQ+ communities.

 - Review, edit, and build curricula for partner abuse in various communities, including (but not limited to) youth, elders, folks who practice kink, polyamorous people, etc., to improve and expand our organizational, community, and provider trainings.

 - Build relationships with QTBIPOC and Spanish-speaking community groups, leaders, and businesses to create a Community Partnership Program with the other Community Awareness Associate.

 - Attend community outreach events in the state (Pride, TDOR, etc.), with other Community Awareness Associate to raise awareness about LGBTQ+ partner abuse and the services we offer survivors.

 - Participate in program development and other organizational projects.

 - Contribute to organizational committees as appropriate.